 A great many of Glenn's clients feel they have run out of conventional options to control their symptoms.
 The results are nothing short of miraculous for these patients.
 Even a one-hour session learning basic breathing skills will achieve a noticeable reduction in symptoms.

 Those who think Glenn may be some sort of 'natural health crank' may draw comfort from the more than 12 published studies to date of the Buteyko technique for asthma.
 Two of these were carried out in New Zealand.
 These have shown staggering reductions in both reliever and preventer medication.
 This is achieved without loss of lung function.
 Medication reduction is matched by significant improvements in asthma symptoms.
 These studies all recognise the safety of the Buteyko Method as a complementary technique that compliments conventional asthma management.

 Glenn constantly hears, 'Why isn’t this part of mainstream medicine?’ from his patients and feels New Zealand asthma sufferers deserve to be better informed about developments such as Buteyko that can help improve their lives.

 Glenn stresses he is not against the use of asthma medication.
 His patients are instructed to use their preventer medications as prescribed and their reliever medications as needed.
 Reduction in preventer medication is always discussed with the patient’s GP.

-So the challenge for those working in the field of asthma is to recognise the seemingly obvious relationship between dysfunctional breathing and asthma and to investigate non-drug interventions such as Buteyko if we are to reduce the social and economic burden of asthma in this country.
+So the challenge for those working in the field of asthma is to recognise the relationship between dysfunctional breathing and asthma and to investigate non-drug interventions such as Buteyko to help reduce the social and economic burden of asthma in New Zealand and globally.